com-vitthalmirji/toon4s/README.md

 ## Limitations & gotchas

 **What we didn't compromise on**: toon4s prioritizes **correctness, type safety, and functional purity** over convenience.
-All limitations below are honest tradeoffs we made consciously—not shortcuts.
+All limitations below are honest tradeoffs we made consciously-not shortcuts.

 ### TOON format limitations (Not toon4s Implementation)

 These are inherent to the TOON specification, not toon4s:

 - **Irregular arrays**: When rows differ in shape, TOON falls back to YAML-like list syntax; token savings shrink.
-This is by design—tabular encoding requires uniform structure.
+This is by design-tabular encoding requires uniform structure.
 - **Binary blobs**: TOON doesn't support binary data (spec limitation).
 Encode as Base64 strings manually before passing to toon4s.

 ### toon4s implementation tradeoffs